Abdullah Yusuf Ali: Triumph and Tragedy

 Yusuf Ali: “O ye people!
 Adore your Guardian-Lord, who created you and those who came before you, that ye may have the chance to learn righteousness;”

-On interpretation also, Yusuf Ali beat an independent path.
-Thus, on usury, he wrote that his “definition would include profiteering of all kinds, but exclude economic credit the creature of modern banking and finance.” (page 111, footnote 324).
-He thus tried to bring his interpretation more in keeping with the times.
+On interpretation, Yusuf Ali also took an independent approach.
+Thus, on usury, he wrote that his “definition would include profiteering of all kinds, but exclude economic credit, the creature of modern banking and finance” (page 111, footnote 324).
+He thus tried to make his interpretation more in keeping with the times.

 Comments on the translation

-Yusuf Ali’s translation went into several prints over the years, its success overshadowing the author himself who remains largely forgotten except as its author.
+Yusuf Ali’s translation went into several prints over the years, and its success overshadowed the author, who remains largely forgotten except as its author.
 His interpretation in the light of modern science appealed to the more educated younger generations.
 It gave the confidence that the religion would stand the challenge of the unrelenting march of science.
 Eventually, Yusuf Ali’s version would even become the basis on which unofficial and official efforts, often derided, were made to translate and interpret the Qur’an.

 Yusuf Ali on Islam